-A leveraged loan is a loan that is extended to businesses that (1) already have short or long-term debt on its books or (2) have a poor credit rating/history.
+A leveraged loan is a loan that is extended to businesses that (1) already have short or long-term debt on their books or (2) have a poor credit rating/history.
 Leveraged loans are significantly riskier than traditional loans and, as such, lenders typically demand a higher interest rate to reflect the greater risk.

 Criteria for Classification

 There are no universal criteria for a leveraged loan.
-However, S&P Global defines a leveraged loan as a loan that:
+However, S&P Global defines them as a loan that:

 - Is rated BB+ or lower (non-investment grade); or